danielmurphy1/RockPaperScissors/README.md

 - CSS
 - Javascript

-Digital Clock App was created without using any libraries or frameworks.
+Rock, Paper, Scissors Game was created without using any libraries or frameworks.

 ### Author

 ---

-Dan Murphy
+Dan Murphy, Software Developer